MorDictionary/mordictionary.github.io/content/posts/400_Language/B/Balbutiate.md

 ---

 ## Notes
-Often used poetically or rhetorically to describe the trembling uncertainty of early speech — whether in children, the nervous, or the inspired. *Balbutiation* can imply either weakness or divine awe, depending on context: a hesitation before truth or beauty too great for fluent speech.
+Often used poetically or rhetorically to describe the trembling uncertainty of early speech, whether in children, the nervous, or the inspired. *Balbutiation* can imply either weakness or divine awe, depending on context: a hesitation before truth or beauty too great for fluent speech.

 ---